input-output-hk/marlowe/docs/marlowe-data.md

 On the other hand, at each step there are – potentially, at least – a variety of inputs available from the participants themselves.
 These include commitments of currency (or “cash”), redemption of commitments, and claims of payments by a participant.
 Moreover, it is also possible for a participant to input an arbitrary value (which we term a “choice”).
 The particular inputs at a given step are described by a value of type `Input`.

-While informally we might see a commitment to something as being indefinite, as noted earlier it is important to realise that, on blockchain, a commitment needs to have a timeout so that progress can be forced in a contract.
-After the timeout period the cash can be refunded through the user creating a transaction to reclaim the cash.
+While informally we might see a commitment to something as being indefinite, as noted earlier, it is important to realise that, on blockchain, a commitment needs to have a timeout so that progress is ensured in contracts.
+After the timeout period, the cash can be refunded through the user creating a transaction to reclaim the cash.
 Information about the commitments currently in force forms the `State`, which can be modified at each execution step.

 ### Actions